 If those results are inconclusive, surgical removal of the mass may be required for a more thorough analysis.

 Waiting can be tough

-As a matter of fact I was at the local vet the other day and bumped into a neighbour with her elderly dog.
+As a matter of fact, I was at the local vet the other day and bumped into a neighbor with her elderly dog.
 She had found a lump and was there to get the biopsy results, which were fortunately benign.

 A CT or MRI may be needed to get a clearer picture of the mass and its location.
-Surgery, chemo, radiation or all three may be necessary.
+Surgery, chemo, radiation, or all three may be necessary.

 To remove a lump or not?

 Some vets will remove them (the woman I mentioned earlier did have her dog’s lump removed), while others prefer to adopt a “wait and see” attitude.

 This can be for several reasons, including the location of the lump and the dog’s age and medical condition.